Blog post

 Understanding both categories is the foundation of an in-depth UK competitive landscape analysis.

-Start with search.
+Start with a search.
 Run your product and audience problem keywords through Google UK (google.co.uk, not .com).
-The companies ranking for those terms are your visible competitors.
-Pay attention to who's running paid ads; that tells you who has conviction and budget in this space.
+The companies ranking for those terms are your visible competitors, and whoever is running paid ads on those terms is signalling conviction and budget in this space.

 Go deeper with these tools: